 - To ensure that they are involved in the OWHC conservation and enhancement approach regarding cities recognized as treasures of mankind

-You are a participant and you wish to push a little further your reflection on the themes of Heritage and Tourism?
+18-21 years old: You are a participant and you wish to push a little further your reflection on this theme?

 PROCEDURE OF THE COMPETITION

 This international competition will take place in two stages.